 The STIM-OA scheme replaces all funding of article processing charges as operating costs under individual projects.
 Article processing charges are no longer to be included as an operating cost in ordinary project proposals.

 The STIM-OA scheme will issue a funding announcement once a year.
-Only article processing charges from the previous fiscal year will be covered.
-This call for proposals will be made active at least six weeks prior to the application deadline.
+Only article processing charges from the previous financial year will be covered.

 The Norwegian-language call for proposals is the legally binding version.

 Requirements relating to the Project